MobileGroup-T01-06-1/Chit-Chat-App/README.md

 # Chit-Chat-App
  This is a software project, from UoM, mobile development, which is basically implemented a chat application, allowing communication between users.
 ## Features
+- Authentication
+ - Login & Loginout: allowing users to successfully enter and withdraw the app, depending on the token modification.
+ - Registration: allowing users to input their basic information, like email, password, etc. Additional, safety question has been added to help users find their password.
+ - Forget Password: reset password depending on the safety question & answer, which is set in the registration step previously.

-Video Call(sensor used: Audio, Camera): Using the agora API to build this function which could have mutiple people to use this room or two people chat alone. # Notes: install this application first, then, chit-chat app.
+- Video Call(sensor used: Audio, Camera): Using the agora API to build this function which could have mutiple people to use this room or two people chat alone. # Notes: install this application first, then, chit-chat app.

-Send Location(Sensor used: Location): User could send his/her location to others, and others could open it in google map.
+- Send Location(Sensor used: Location): User could send his/her location to others, and others could open it in google map.

-Weather Live(Sensor used: Ambient Temperature, Relative Humidity): User could view the live temperature and humidity in the main interface.
+- Weather Live(Sensor used: Ambient Temperature, Relative Humidity): User could view the live temperature and humidity in the main interface.
 ## Pre-requisites

 ## Preparation